kjsf/stories_graphql_api/README.md

 **Its like twitter but (stories) long.**

-_This app was created to practice back-end skills with phoenix, ecto and graphql._
+_This app was created to practice back-end skills with Phoenix, Ecto and GraphQL._

 ### To start the server: